Loading Events

 + Google Map

-A black and white image of the Hialeah Park racetrack with spectators looking on as horses run.
+A black and white archival image of the Hialeah Park racetrack with spectators looking on as horses race.

 Journey through time during our History Talks program series!
 History Talks delves into the layered histories of Miami and greater South Florida.
 Hosted by HistoryMiami Museum’s Resident Historian, Dr. Paul S. George, and presented in conversation with a community stakeholder, this lecture series will explore the history of some of Miami’s boom era communities—Miami Shores, Coral Gables, Opa-locka, and Hialeah.
 A History of Hialeah with Dr. George Celebrate the 100th anniversary of the City of Hialeah!
 Once known as the Gateway to the…